 Many classes require that you take an additional class called a "recitation" or "lab."
 Some classes will require both.
 Recitations and labs are additional required class meetings, usually used to discuss or apply concepts learned in the regular class meetings.

-For instance, you'll need to register for recitation (also known as "colloquium") to take HNRS 110.
+For instance, you'll need to register for HNRS 111: Honors College Colloquium in addition to taking HNRS 110: Principles of Research and Inquiry.
 You'll have two options, both on Fridays.
-The HNRS 110 Colloquium provides a unique opportunity for Honors College students to learn about ongoing research and professional opportunities with community partners from Mason and beyond.
-Your HNRS 110 faculty will provide more details about the colloquium schedule in the first week of classes.
+HNRS 111 provides a unique opportunity for Honors College students to learn about ongoing research and professional opportunities with community partners from Mason and beyond.
+Your HNRS 111 faculty will provide more details about the colloquium schedule in the first week of classes.

 Some classes will have both a recitation and a lab.
 For instance, PHYS 160 has both a recitation connected to your section and a lab with a separate course code (PHYS 161).
 You must register for both.